 Semi-precious gems are typically not as rare or perceived as valuable as precious gemstones and are generally ethical and are easiest to source conflict free due to the lower demand.
 These gems vary in structure and hardness, and are typically not as strong as precious gemstones making them a little more delicate and generally not as suitable for long term regular wear when it comes to fine jewelry.

-These days with all the independent designers out there you do not have to spend thousands of dollars on fine jewelry.
+These days with all the independent designers out there you do not have to spend tens of thousands of dollars on fine jewelry.
 The pricing of jewelry can be determined by these factors:

 Cost of Materials: